The non-thesis Master program is comprised of:

 Business Value Creation with Big Data.
 Data sources.
 Data mining tasks and supervised/ unsupervised learning.
 Evaluation criteria.
 Generalizing from data versus overfitting.
 Data mining process.
 Data collection strategy.
 Security, privacy and ethical considerations.
 Case studies.

 DTES 524 – INTERACTIVE INFORMATION DESIGN

 Fundamentals of architecture and representation of information.
-The journey from data to information with regards to relation, grouping, hierarchy as well as the mental information processing.
+The journey from data to information with regards to relation, grouping, hierarchy as well as mental information processing.
 Forming, representing and visualizing the information for different types of media.
 Case studies such as instructional design, time-series, spatio-temporal data, comparison, big data.
-Exploration of tangible, gestural, device based interaction with the information.
+Exploration of tangible, gestural, device-based interaction with the information.

 GSHS 503 – BIOSTATISTICS

 An introduction to important topics in biostatistical concepts and reasoning.
 Tools for describing central tendency and variability in data; methods for performing inference on population means and proportions via sample data; statistical hypothesis testing and its application to group comparisons.
-Several statistical methods such as linear regression, ANOVA, logistic regression, survival analysis, nonparametric methods, ROC analysis that are commonly used to study biological problems.
-In-lab practices on computers and software for statistical analysis, to provide students with the skills to generate, read and interpret the results in their fields of study.
+Several statistical methods such as linear regression, ANOVA, logistic regression, survival analysis, nonparametric methods, and ROC analysis, commonly used to study biological problems.
+In-lab practices on computers and software for statistical analysis, to provide students with the skills to generate, read, and interpret the results in their fields of study.